Close ILTakeCare Suggestion

 Second, most people reliant on public transport will be less likely to go back to it once office spaces open up.
 They will look for more personal modes of transport like a car or bike.
 But with the economy in doldrums at the moment, everyone’s spending power is greatly constrained.
 This could mean that auto manufacturers, wanting to make the most of consumer sentiment, lower their prices.
 But if easy financing for purchases is available this might not happen.
 The best thing to do at the moment is watch, wait, and if you really do want to buy a two wheeler, keep the health of your finances in mind.

-• What Is ABS and Why You Should Have It In Your Bike
+• What is ABS and Why You Should Have It in Your Bike

 by nikesh lakhani | Aug 16, 2021